Venice: Origins

 In 828 the new city's prestige increased with the acquisition, from Alexandria, of relics claimed to be of St Mark the Evangelist; these were placed in the new basilica.
-Winged lions—visible throughout Venice—are the emblem of St Mark.
+Winged lions – visible throughout Venice – are the emblem of St Mark.
 The patriarchal seat was also moved to Rialto.
 As the community continued to develop, and as Byzantine power waned, its own autonomy grew, leading to eventual independence.

 Expansion

 From the 9th to the 12th centuries, Venice developed into a powerful maritime empire (an Italian thalassocracy known also as repubblica marinara).
 In addition to Venice there were seven others: the most important ones were Genoa, Pisa, and Amalfi; and the lesser known were Ragusa, Ancona, Gaeta and Noli.
 Its own strategic position at the head of the Adriatic made Venetian naval and commercial power almost invulnerable.
+The Republic's embrace of sound monetary policies, especially its reliable gold ducat, underpinned growing confidence in Venetian trade and finance, further strengthening its position in international commerce.
 With the elimination of pirates along the Dalmatian coast, the city became a flourishing trade centre between Western Europe and the rest of the world, especially with the Byzantine Empire and Asia, where its navy protected sea routes against piracy.